yashyennam/Bike_Sharing-Linear_Regression/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
+- The Company is trying to figure out demand for the Bike sharing business.
+The Business has been hit recently with COVID related restrictions.

+- The data of two years has been provided to determine the demands and predict the different aspects of the demand trends.

-- What is the business probem that your project is trying to solve?
+- The Business is trying get
 - What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- We were able to build a linear regression model with Adjusted R-squared score of 0.787

+- Temprature and Windspeed is highly correlated to demand. i.e. Higher the Temprature higher the demand and Higher the windspeed, lower the demand.

+- Month of September see highest demand.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- numpy                         1.19.5
+- pandas                        1.1.5
+- matplotlib                    3.2.2
+- seaborn                       0.11.2
+- sklearn                       0.0
+- statsmodels                   0.10.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was part of Assignment for Post Graduate Diploma in ML and AI, IIIT - Banglore

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@yashyennam] - feel free to contact me!
+OR You can drop me a [mail](yashyennam@gmail.com)

 <!-- Optional -->